RapidCodeLab/gopusher-wiki/docs/01-how.md

 ## How It Works

 ### Application Parts

-The GoPusher consists of several parts, each of them working in docker container.
-There are next containers:
+The GoPusher app consists of several parts, each of them working in a Docker container.
+These are the various containers:

 * **nginx** - web server that proxies all http requests to microservices
 * **mongodb** - document-based database server
-* **certbot** - certbot for getting & update ssl certificates for application domains automatically
+* **certbot** - certbot for getting & update SSL certificates for application domains automatically
 * **webapp** - application dashboard
-* **eventsapp** - application for collect events from service workers
+* **eventsapp** - application for collecting events from service workers
-* **senderapp** - application for send push notifications
+* **senderapp** - application for sending push notifications

-Another part is js scripts, included ServiceWorker, that should be placed to your sites for push-notification subscribe request.
-ServiceWorker send to eventsapp all events and subscriber data.
+Another part is all of the scripts, including ServiceWorker, which should be placed on your sites for push-notification subscriber requests.
+ServiceWorker sends all events and subscriber data to eventsapp.

-### Workflow